This course can also be presented face to face in-house or via live in-house webinar.

 Preparing to persuade

 - The importance of planning

 - How to build trust

 - “Mocking Bird” Theory

-- Perception – how you perceive situations and how others may perceive you
+- Appreciating that how you perceive situations may differ from others

 Exercise: Persuading a best friend to lend you their new dream sports car when they secretly think you are a reckless driver.

 Explore what others want

 - Realise the values and motivations of others